 Admission criteria are essentially the same as for admission to other programs in Educational Administration.
-In addition, the candidate must hold a currently valid endorsement in special education, with two years of experience as a special education teacher.
-Noncertification program candidates do not require endorsements.
-In addition to the recommendation for graduate work, the candidate must have strong recommendations from his/her superintendent and immediate supervisor supporting the applicant's candidacy for the specific role of supervisor.

-The candidate also must meet all other academic requirements for admission to the Master of Arts in Education Degree with a major in Educational Administration.
-The Educational Administration Department requires a common core of competencies for content area supervisors.
+In addition, the candidate must hold a currently valid Special Education endorsement with at least two years of experience as a Special Education teacher to be accepted into this program.
+The candidate must provide two strong recommendations from the candidate's supervisors and one other individual who may attest to the candidate's leadership abilities, and must meet all other academic requirements for admission to the Master of Arts in Education Degree with a major in Educational Administration.
+The Educational Administration Department requires a common core of competencies of supervisors of special education.